Neuromorphic Networks as Revealed by Features Similarity: Methodology

-Given that we have three parameters possibly influencing the obtained results in their specific manners, it becomes possible to perform optimization over the parameter space in order to obtain some maximum (or minimum) value of some property of interest regarding the obtained network topology.
+Given that we have three parameters potentially influencing the obtained results in their specific manners, it becomes possible to perform optimization over the parameter space in order to obtain some maximum (or minimum) value of some property of interest regarding the obtained network topology.
 For instance, this procedure has been applied respectively to maximizing network modularity (e.g.~\cite{CostaCCompl,costa2022similarity,domingues2022city}) or even combinations of properties such as modularity and number of isolated nodes~\cite{dos2022enzyme}.

-In the present work, we aim at finding the optimal configurations of the parameters $T$ and $\alpha$, given some specific exponents $D$, leading to maximum \emph{literal modularity}~\cite{da2022literal}.
-Given the motivation of studying and relating the morphology of neuronal cells while taking into account their respective topological features, it becomes of particular interest to obtain maximally modular networks for choice of features.
-The literal modularity~\cite{da2022literal} is adopted here because, despite its simplicity, it has been found to provide a more strict and stable quantification of the modularity of a given network.
-In particular, this type of modularity presents enhanced robustness to false positives regarding community identification.
+In the present work, we aim at finding the optimal configurations of the parameters $T$ and $\alpha$, given some specific exponent value $D$, leading to maximum \emph{literal modularity}~\cite{da2022literal} while taking the original categories as references.
+Given the motivation of studying and relating the morphology of neuronal cells while taking into account their respective topological features, it becomes of particular interest to obtain maximally modular networks for the choice of features.
+The literal modularity~\cite{da2022literal} is adopted here because, despite its simplicity, it has been found to provide a more direct quantification of the modularity of a given network while considering the original categories.

-Figure~\ref{fig:diagram} summarizes the overall structure --- including data, methods, and parameters --- constituting the coindicence-based approach to translating the neuronal reconstructions into a respective network (following~\cite{CostaCCompl}).
+Figure~\ref{fig:diagram} summarizes the overall structure --- including data, methods, and parameters --- constituting the coincidence-based approach to translating the neuronal reconstructions into a respective network (following~\cite{CostaCCompl}).
 Not shown is the literal modularity optimization in terms of the parameters involved in the \emph{Similarity} and \emph{matrix filtering} stages.